uchimanajet7/tlc/README.md

 ## Description
 `tlc` is the initial letter of the tab list cleaner.

-You can delete duplicate URLs and same name from the list output from `OneTab` of Chrome extension.
+You can delete duplicate URLs and same name from the list output from `OneTab` of Google Chrome extension.
 In addition, you can also check whether the URL is accessible at the same time and delete it from the list.

 ## Demo